 Park Literary & Media represents fiction and nonfiction with a boutique approach: an emphasis on servicing a relatively small number of clients, with the highest professional standards and focused personal attention.
 With a robust foreign rights department, a strong emphasis on specific marketing, retail, client promotions, and deep relationships with film and television entities in Los Angeles, the agency brings to bear top-tier resources and a wealth of experience in managing all aspects of an author's career.

-With over 100 million copies of his books sold, Nicholas is truly one of the world's most beloved storytellers, with works translated into more than forty languages.
-All of his books, including THREE WEEKS WITH MY BROTHER—the memoir he wrote with his brother, Micah—have been New York Times and International bestsellers.
-He has also had eleven of his novels adapted as major motion pictures, with the movie of THE CHOICE released in February 2016.
+With over 105 million copies of his books sold, Nicholas is truly one of the world's most beloved storytellers, with works translated into more than fifty languages.
+All his novels, including THREE WEEKS WITH MY BROTHER—the memoir he wrote with his brother, Micah—have been New York Times and International bestsellers.
+He has also adapted and released twelve of his novels as major motion pictures—THE BEST OF ME, SAFE HAVEN, THE LUCKY ONE, THE LAST SONG, DEAR JOHN, NIGHTS IN RODANTHE, MESSAGE IN A BOTTLE, A WALK TO REMEMBER, THE LONGEST RIDE, THE CHOICE, and THE NOTEBOOK.

-His latest novel, TWO BY TWO, published in October 2016.
+His next novel, EVERY BREATH, will publish in October 2018.
 The author lives and writes in North Carolina.

-One of today’s most popular writers with more than 200 million copies of her books in print worldwide, Debbie Macomber's novels have spent over 750 weeks on the New York Times bestseller list with ten of them hitting the number one spot.
+One of today’s most popular writers with more than 200 million copies of her books in print worldwide, Debbie Macomber's novels have spent over 1,000 weeks on the New York Times bestseller list with thirteen of them hitting the number one spot.
 Known to bring compelling relationships that embrace family, romance and enduring friendships to life, her beloved Cedar Cove Series was Hallmark Channel’s first dramatic scripted television series.
 Starring Andie McDowell, it ran to popular acclaim for 4 seasons.

 She has also published two bestselling cookbooks, numerous inspirational and nonfiction works, and two acclaimed children’s books.